custom-components/pyscript/docs/tutorial.rst

 the motion logic is stopped when there is a manual event that you want to override the motion logic.

-We’ve introduced some of the main features.
+We've introduced some of the main features.
 Now for some more formal descriptions of the decorators and the handful of extra built-in functions available.